-EERE expects to make approximately \$7 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately seven (7) awards under this FOA.
+EERE expects to make approximately \$10.5 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making up to six awards under this FOA.
 EERE may issue one, multiple, or no awards.